Rotating traversable wormholes in Einstein-Maxwell theory: Conclusion

 Continuing our previous analysis of the overcharged Reissner-Nordstr\"om-NUT metric, we have shown that the rotating Kerr-Newman-NUT spacetime is also a geodesic complete, traversable wormhole in the superextremal case.
 However this is puzzling, as it is known that the existence of rotating or non-rotating traversable wormhole solutions to the Einstein equations requires violation of the null energy condition, which is satisfied in the Einstein-Maxwell theory.
 We have solved this puzzle by showing that although the NEC is perfectly satisfied in the bulk, it is violated by the Misner strings, which appear as additional matter distributional singularities in the Bonnor interpretation adopted here.

-We conclude that these NUT wormholes are created by an exotic NEC-violating matter, different from those (such as thin-shell wormholes) envisioned so far.
+We conclude that these NUT wormholes are created by an exotic (i.e. NEC-violating) matter, different from those, such as thin-shell wormholes, envisioned so far.
 This exotic matter consists in two counter-rotating and tensionless straight cosmic strings --- the Misner-Dirac strings.
 The analysis of geodesic motion shows that, as in the case of the rotating wormholes discussed in \cite{Teo:1998dp}, most timelike or null geodesics which traverse the wormhole from one end to the other avoid altogether this exotic matter.
 Moreover, those geodesics which do cross one or the other Misner string do it smoothly.

-However, a side effect of Misner strings is the existence of closed timelike curves in their neighborhood.
-We have argued elsewhere \cite{Clement:2015cxa} that only closed timelike or null geodesics could lead to observable violations of causality.
-These were shown to be absent in the non-rotating case \cite{Clement:2015aka}.
+An unpleasant feature of NUTty spacetimes is the presence of closed timelike curves surrounding the Misner strings.
+But it was argued \cite{Clement:2015cxa,Clement:2016mll} that these curves cannot be associated with true physical movements and are therefore classically harmless.
+This point of view is attracting recently more and more attention and stimulates further research \cite{Barrientos:2022avi}.
+Closed timelike or null geodesics, which could lead to observable violations of causality, were shown to be absent in the non-rotating case \cite{Clement:2015aka}.
 Here we have shown in a first step that null geodesics with circular orbits cannot be closed.
 We leave for future work the more involved analysis of the possibility of observing causality violation in geodesic as well as in charged particle motion \cite{Clement:2016mll}.

+There still remains the problem concerning wave propagation in the framework of field theories, since rejection of the Misner periodicity leads to a singularity of the field modes on the polar axis.
+But this is exactly what can be expected in a singular space-time, so this is part of a wider problem (not yet solved) of interpretation of space-time singularities.
+This problem is also closely related to the stability issue, depending on the choice of boundary conditions for spacetime perturbations near a singularity \cite{Gibbons:2004au,Sadhu:2012ur}.

+Finally, we note that overcharged solutions can hardly be formed in the gravitational collapse in realistic astrophysical situations, but their possible existence as topological defects created in the early universe is worth to be explored.